ahmedrizwan/SeekBarCompat/README.md

         app:progressBackgroundColor="#000"
         app:thumbColor="#FF4444"/>
 ```
+**Note: Add maxHeight attribute in xml - it fixes the thumb gravity issues on APIs < 21**

 In Xml you can also specify *progressBackgroundColor* - by default the progressBackgroundColor (progress-line color) is Black.

 ####Programmatically